paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...provide a helper function to convert a string language code into a language.
+...provide a helper function to convert a string language code into a language type.

 ---
 [.code: text-scale(1.5)]